nextgenthemes/advanced-responsive-video-embedder/readme.txt

 * Cut development files from the distribution.

 ### 2024-02-29 9.10.13 ###
 * Improved: Make Admin notice dismiss without jQuery.
-May fix an extremly rare issue of dismiss failing.
+May fix an extremely rare issue of dismiss failing.
 * Tested with latest WP 6.5-nightly
 * Plugin is no longer being tested with PHP versions below 7.2+, in theory the 9.x versions should work with PHP 5.6+.